Are you wondering what job or internship opportunities are out there for your students?

 *It is expected that faculty members are present in the class while presentation is happening.

 Incorporate Career Development Assignments into your Curriculum

 It is crucial to introduce students to career exploration and planning, transfer planning, and career readiness and preparation resources as early as possible in their academic careers.
 Consider including a career development assignment into your syllabus.
-To explore your needs and options, contact the Center today.
+To explore your needs and options, contact the Career, Transfer, and Bachelor Partnership Department today.